-At the Holding Company's 2016 Annual Meeting of Shareholders, executive officer compensation for 2016 was approved by approximately 98% of the votes cast on the matter.
-The Nominating and Compensation Committee and the Board of Directors viewed the vote as an expression of the shareholders' general satisfaction with our current executive compensation programs and therefore did not implement any changes to those programs as a result of or reaction to the shareholder advisory vote.
+At our 2018 annual meeting of shareholders, executive officer compensation for 2018 was approved by approximately 99.9% of the votes cast on the matter.
+The nominating and compensation committee and the board of directors viewed the vote as an expression of the shareholders' general satisfaction with our current executive compensation programs and therefore did not implement any changes to those programs as a result of or reaction to the shareholder advisory vote.